HeyAryan/Ai_Agent_chatbot/PAYMENT_API_DOCUMENTATION.md

 # Payment API Documentation

-This document describes the Razorpay payment integration for the AI Agent Chatbot application.
+This document describes the comprehensive Razorpay payment integration for the AI Agent Chatbot application.

 ## Overview

-The payment system allows users to subscribe to different plans using Razorpay as the payment gateway.
-It includes order creation, payment verification, and plan management.
+The payment system provides multiple ways for users to subscribe to different plans using Razorpay as the payment gateway.
+It includes:
+- **API-based payments** with full Razorpay SDK integration
+- **Browser-based payments** with direct checkout redirects
+- **HTML payment pages** with embedded Razorpay integration
+- **Plan management** for administrators
+- **Payment verification** and webhook handling

 ## Configuration